sez11a/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-fragments/propagating-page-fragment-changes.md

 # Propagating Page Fragment Changes

-By default, Updates made to Page Fragments aren't automatically propagated to the [Content Pages](../../creating-pages/content-pages-overview.md), [Content Page Templates](../../creating-pages/creating-a-page-template.md), and [Display Pages](./creating-a-display-page-template.md) that use them.
+By default, updates made to Page Fragments aren't automatically propagated to the [Content Pages](../../creating-pages/content-pages-overview.md), [Content Page Templates](../../creating-pages/creating-a-page-template.md), and [Display Pages](./creating-a-display-page-template.md) that use them.
 You must manually propagate the changes.
 However, you can enable automatic propagation for testing purposes.
-See the [Enabling Automatic Page Fragment Propagation](#enabling-automatic-page-fragment-propagation) section below for more information.
+See [Enabling Automatic Page Fragment Propagation](#enabling-automatic-page-fragment-propagation) for more information.

 ## Manually Propagating Page Fragment Changes

-Follow these steps to manually propagate your Page Fragment changes:
+Follow these steps to propagate your Page Fragment changes manually:

 1. Open the Product Menu and go to *Site Builder* &rarr; *Page Fragments* under the Site Menu.